 For more information on the four areas of Healthy Schools please see the links below

 Personal Social Health Education (PSHE) & the statutory Relationships and Health Education Guidance

 Changes to the curriculum

-Relationships and Health Education (formally known as PSHE) will become compulsory in all primary schools from September 2020.
+Relationships and Health Education (the guidance for which relates to many parts of our established PSHE curriculum) became compulsory in all primary schools from September 2020.
 We are proud of a curriculum here at Harehills Primary School which celebrates diversity, encourages respect towards everyone and fully prepares our pupils for life in modern Britain.
-We are therefore registered as a Department for Education (DfE) ‘Early Adopter’ school meaning that we are prepared for the compulsory elements of the Relationships and Health Education curriculum to take effect from September 2019.
+We are therefore registered as a Department for Education (DfE) ‘Early Adopter’ school meaning that we were prepared for the compulsory elements of the Relationships and Health Education curriculum to take effect from September 2019.